zama-ai/concrete/docs/execution-analysis/debug.md

         return %6
 ```

-#### mlir.txt

-This file contains information about the MLIR of the function which was compiled using the provided inputset.
+- **`mlir.txt`**: Information about the MLIR of the function which was compiled using the provided input-set.

 ```
 module {